wraabe/Sum14DHCourseDev/CommandLine/CommandLinePowerShellTerminal.md

     Powershell and re-launch wih the "Run as Administrator" option (right-click).
- -  Learn the PowerShell commands to manage files and folders, including folders with spaces in the names (Tip: Quote folder names).
+ -  Learn the PowerShell commands to manage files and folders, including folders with spaces in the names (Tip: Quote folder names with spaces).

 ### Learning how to use PowerShell.

  -  A good starting place is at [http://technet.microsoft.com/en-us/scriptcenter/dd772285.aspx](http://technet.microsoft.com/en-us/scriptcenter/dd772285.aspx).
  -  Review the tutorials on "Files and Folders," which should be enough for this course.
 But if you want to be advanced, see tutorials on "Help and Information" and on "Saving and Importing."
  -  Note that the Windows folder "My Documents" may also be named plain "Documents"